I, like millions of other Americans, graduated college with a heavy load of student loan debt that can be difficult to pay off.

-In 2011, I graduated with $25,302 in debt, no savings, and no job.
+To be exact: I was $25,302 in debt with no savings and no job.
 It was just me and my English degree out there in the middle of the recession.

 My post-college professional life has been bumpy.
 I’ve never held a full-time job, and I’ve worked in the foodservice industry in some way ever since graduation.
 My grandma definitely thinks that I’m wasting my education.
 One year, I made $15,000 total.

 Last year was the first time my income level broke into the $30,000 range.
-I brought home $32,000 before taxes, and felt like a baller for it.
-Today, I’m debt free, with $12,000 in my retirement accounts.
+I earned $32,000 before taxes, and felt like a baller for it.
+Today, I’m debt-free, with $12,000 in my retirement accounts.
 I’m a full-time freelance writer now, and I’ll probably make around $30,000 again this year.

 But I paid off all my debt and started socking away money into my retirement funds in the last three years.
 I pulled that off while being pretty damn broke, and I’m here to tell you how.